Above is a short video showing me performing various aspects of bookbinding. This was shot for a consumer electronics manufacturer in 2013.

 2006-7 Member of CIPP Certification Task Force

-American Institute for Conservation of Historic and Artistic Works (AIC) Professional Associate (PA) since 1999
+American Institute for Conservation (AIC), Professional Associate (PA) since 1999

 Early American Industries Association (EAIA)

 Institute of Conservation (ICON)